Naga, Camarines Sur: Shopping malls and Hotels

-SM City Naga is one of the largest and most-visited shopping malls in the Bicol Region.
-Robinsons Place Naga opened in 2017.
-Nagaland E-Mall is in Downtown Naga.
-LCC Central Mall Naga is located on Felix Plazo Street.
-Gaisano Mall Naga is near the Bicol Medical Center.
-The Vista Mall is located on Maharlika Highway, in Barangay Del Rosario.
-There are two Puregold supermarkets in Naga.
-Avenue Square is the region's first "lifestyle center", built in 2005 along Magsaysay Avenue.
-Ongoing construction of S&R Membership Shopping, located at Roxas Boulevard, Diversion Road, is expected to open this year in September 2023.
-While Landers Superstore is expected to start its construction within 2023.
-There are also leisure hubs in the city, the majority along Magsaysay Avenue, Dayangdang and along Diversion Road.
-There are around sixty (60) hotels and inns within the city proper, having two 4-star hotels which is Avenue Plaza Hotel and Summit Hotel Naga and ten (10) 3-star hotels.
+SM City Naga, the first SM Supermall in Bicol Region opened in 2009.
+LCC Mall Naga arose at Felix Plazo Street, Sabang in 1997, while Nagaland E-Mall, set up in 2004, is in Downtown Naga.
+Built in 2005, Avenue Square is the region's first "lifestyle center", along Magsaysay Avenue.
+Metro Mall Naga (2012) is in front of Bicol Medical Center.
+Later, Robinsons Place Naga opened in 2017.
+Followed by Vista Mall (2018) along Maharlika Highway, in Barangay Del Rosario.
+Both S&R Membership Shopping and Landers Superstore which opened in 2023 and 2024, respectively, are located along Roxas Avenue.
+Leisure hubs abound in the city proper and suburbs but most of which are in Magsaysay Avenue, Dayangdang, and along Roxas Avenue (Diversion Road).
+There are more than sixty (60) hotels and inns within the city proper, having two 4-star hotels: Avenue Plaza Hotel and Summit Hotel Naga, and ten (10) 3-star hotels.

 IT–Business Process outsourcing

 Naga was cited as one of the best places to conduct information technology–business process outsourcing (IT–BPO) activities in the Philippines.

-The city currently has three IT parks—Naga City IT Park, Camarines Sur Industrial and Technological Park, and Naga City Technology Center.
+As of 2024, the city currently has several IT parks and centers (registered special eco-zones) — the Naga City IT Park (Triangulo IT Park, Proclamation No. 616, s.
+2013), ALDP E-Park, ANR Business Center, and the Robinsons Cybergate Naga.

-IBM leased their own client innovation center in front of SM City Naga.
+Current clients include IBM, Quantrics, Concentrix, ProbeCX, Stellar, and Klasp Global Solutions, Inc.